microcks/microcks.io/content/documentation/guides/avro-messaging.md

 }
 ```

 > Note: this simple `avro-consumer.js` script is also able to handle TLS connections to your Kafka broker.
-It was omitted here for seek of simplicity but you can put the name of the CRT file as the 3rd argument of the command.
+It was omitted here for sake of simplicity but you can put the name of the CRT file as the 3rd argument of the command.

 ## 4. Run AsyncAPI tests